Uniswap/docs/docs/sdk/web3-react/guides/01-connect-wallet.md

 https://github.com/Uniswap/examples/blob/81ec93e97b0afded621e177fe5f34fc9f98f80b0/web3-react/src/libs/injected.ts#L7-L9
 ```

 By passing in `MetaMask` as the templated parameter, we define the function's required input parameters.
 In this case, the only parameter we need to pass is an instance of `Metamask`, which receives the `actions` and `onError` parameters.
-The initial parameter defines the actions that `web3-react` can execute on a local store it creates for the connector, while the latter parameter defines the connector's behavior when an error in encountered.
+The first parameter defines the actions that `web3-react` on its local store for the connector (this usually can be passed through without modification), while tsecond parameter is a callback invoked when an error occurs.

-The return type of the function is a tuple of the initialized **connector** and the **hooks** that we can use on it.
+The return type of the function is a tuple of the initialized `Connector` and the `Hooks` that we can use on it.
 Using this tuple, we create an instance of a [`Connection`](https://github.com/Uniswap/examples/blob/856dbb002e7f38120554ef226f4309c96ce6ea79/web3-react/src/libs/connections.ts#L10) type, by setting the `type` attribute to `INJECTED`:

 ```typescript reference title="Creating a connection instance" referenceLinkText="View on Github" customStyling
 https://github.com/Uniswap/examples/blob/856dbb002e7f38120554ef226f4309c96ce6ea79/web3-react/src/libs/injected.ts#L16-L20
 ```

-Finally, we return the instance we created, which is added to the list of prioritized connectors.
+Finally, we return the instance of `Connection` we created, which is added to the list of prioritized connectors.

 :::info
 For help on creating the rest of the supported connectors of this examples, please visit our [connectors](./connectors.md) page!